elena19m/cloud-courses/website/docs/security/containers.md

 Both containers and virtual machines allow us to run applications in an isolated environment.
 However, there are fundamental differences between the two mechanisms.
-A container runs directly on top of the operating system Meanwhile, a virtual machine runs its own kernel and then runs the applications on top of that.
+A container runs directly on top of the operating system.
+Meanwhile, a virtual machine runs its own kernel and then runs the applications on top of that.
-This added abstraction lare adds overhead to running the desired applications, and the overhead slows down  the applications.
+This added abstraction layer adds overhead to running the desired applications, and the overhead slows down  the applications.

 Another plus for running containers is the ability to build and pack them iteratively.
 We can easily download a container from a public repository, modify it, and